Last updated on April 3, 2025

 Unexplained Vision | Illustration by Bram Sels

-SpellTable is an official website from WotC that aims to allow players to play paper Magic remotely.
-It works by using webcams, microphones, and a peer-to-peer connection to allow multiple people to play from separate locations.
+SpellTable is an official website from WotC that allows players to play paper Magic remotely.
+It uses webcams, microphones, and a peer-to-peer connection to allow multiple people to play from separate locations.

-It’s most commonly used for multiplayer Commander pods of four people, with each player at their own desk with their webcam pointed at their cards.
-This allows for the players to simulate playing Magic at a table, with the other players cards right in front of them!
+It’s most commonly used for multiplayer Commander pods of four people, with each player at their own setup with their webcam pointed at their cards.
+This allows for the players to simulate playing Magic at a table, with the other players' cards in front of them.

 Is SpellTable Free?

 SpellTable is completely free.
-All that you need is an account on the WotC site.
-There are absolutely no features hidden behind paywalls, which is quite refreshing in a world where third party alternatives are often gatekept behind Patreon or Discord access.
+All you need is an account on the WotC site.
+There are no features hidden behind paywalls, which is quite refreshing in a world where third-party alternatives are often gatekept behind Patreon or Discord access.

 Does SpellTable Have an App?

-SpellTable doesn’t have an app on Android or iPhone, but its website lets you use your phone as the camera.
-Just go to the site on your phone, login, and get playing!
+SpellTable does not require an app on Android or iPhone.
+Its website lets you use your phone as the camera.
+Go to the site on your phone, login, and get playing!
 This is an excellent alternative if you don’t have a webcam handy.

 Futurist Spellthief | Illustration by Michele Giorgi